paulwetter/DocumentConfigMgrCB/README.md

 I am attempting to document most everything in Current Branch.

-The requirement for Microsoft Word has been dropped in favor of a pure HTML output.
+The requirement for Microsoft Word has been dropped in favor of a pure formatted HTML output.

-Please submit issues if you find bug or have ideas on additional data that should be collected.
+Please submit issues if you find a bug or have ideas on additional data that should be collected.

+Note:  This has not been tested against an environment with a CAS or secondary sites.
+But, most of us should not be running a CAS or secondary site in the age of Current Branch.

 My updated script contains pretty much everything collected from the original.
 Below is a summary of what’s New:
   *	Removed dependence on Microsoft Word.